ucbds-infra/otter-grader/docs/test_files.md

 # Test Files

 Otter requires OK-formatted tests to check students' work against.
-These have a very specific format, described in detail in the [OK documentation](https://okpy.github.io/documentation/client.html#ok-client-setup-ok-tests).
+These have a very specific format, described in detail in the [OkPy documentation](https://okpy.github.io/documentation/client.html#ok-client-setup-ok-tests).

 ## OK Format Caveats